All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 The Royal Danish Library has a three-year agreement covering 2024-2026 with Association for Computing Machinery.
 The agreement ensures that RUC-affiliated corresponding authors can publish Open Access in all of ACM's portfolio.

-There is no cap on the number of articles that can be published each year.
+There is no annual limit on the number of articles that can be published each year.

 You can read more about the agreement via https://pro.kb.dk/en/licensing/oa-publication-guidelines/acm